MattStammers/Life_Death_Python/README.md

 #### Scope

-There are two frontline clincial problems dealt with:
+There are two frontline clincial problem python examples here:

 1) Learning from Death: Mortality and morbidity 10-year survival score calcluation using vvcb's excellent comorbidipy: https://github.com/vvcb/comorbidipy
 2) Protecting Life: Saving life by improving the hospitals GI bleed care model and analysing the outcome with python.